What Rock Salt is Safe for Pets?

 Please don’t put your pet through this.
 If you love dogs as much as we do, you’ll invest in them by making the right choice.

 Best Pet Safe Ice Melt

 The best route to take when it comes to melting snow & ice is to:

 Magensium chloride has a low toxicity level for humans and dogs, making it safer to be around than the highly toxic sodium chloride.
 Magnesium chloride pellets are also round-shaped, so they will not cut or irritate pet’s paws the way sharp crystals will.

 Pet Safe Snow & Ice Melt is highly unlikely to result in cracked concrete or pavement.
-It works in temperatures as low as - 10 degrees Fahrenheit, meaning the chance of melted snow & ice refreezing is low and rare in most places.
+It works in temperatures as low as -10 degrees Fahrenheit, meaning the chance of melted snow and ice refreezing is rare.